 Researchers have spent a lot of time investigating how women fare both physically and mentally after birth trauma.

-One study actually determined that “all aspects of women’s health are endangered due to traumatic childbirth.”
+actually determined that “all aspects of women’s health are endangered due to traumatic childbirth.”
 In some cases, that trauma could lead to death.

 Possibly more telling, a recent NPR and ProPublica investigation found that for every 1 woman that dies during childbirth, 70 women almost die.